 What is the best The Muppets movie, though?
-We’ve been through every comedy movie, musical, and action movie in their catalogue to find out what their theatrical peak is.
+We’ve been through every comedy movie, musical, family movie, and action movie in their catalogue to find out what their theatrical peak is.
 Funnily enough, we doubt anyone will argue with our top choice, but the remaining entries might not sit so well.
 That’s OK, though, because someone has to shoulder the burden of being right in this world, and it might as well be us.
 Before we make any more grand statements that’d make Miss Piggy blush, here is our list!

-The Muppets movies ranked are:
+The Muppets movies ranked: